Remodelling of the Hohenems Railway Station

 Client: Austrian Railways Infrastructure AG

-In order to meet the requirements of an up to date traffic junction, the railway station of Hohenems (federal state of Vorarlberg) at the railway line Lindau - Bludenz is being modernised in the context of the so-called "Rhine Valley Concept".
+In order to meet the requirements of an up to date traffic junction, the railway station of Hohenems (federal state of Vorarlberg) at the railway line Lindau - Bludenz has been modernised in the context of the so-called "Rhine Valley Concept".

-The remodelling comprises, besides the alteration of the railway tracks, the reconstruction of the railway building and of a pedestrian underpass, the adaptation of the existing underpass, the heightening of the platform edges, a barrier-free access to the platforms by means of three elevators and a new roofing for the platforms and a park-and-ride system.
+The remodelling comprises, besides the alteration of the railway tracks, the reconstruction of the railway building and of a pedestrian underpass, the adaptation of the existing underpass, the heightening of the platform edges, a barrier-free access to the platforms by means of three elevators, a new roofing for the platforms and a park-and-ride system.

-For this project, BGG Consult is entrusted with the geotechnical consulting service during all planning and building phases.
+For this project, BGG Consult was entrusted with the geotechnical consulting service during all planning and building phases.